Turkish-Crimean Invasion of Kabardia (1774): Battle of Mozdok

-After Battle of Beshtamak, Ossetians and Kabardians, together with Russian troops, in a battle near Mozdok against the Crimean-Turkish army.
-Near Mozdok, the Crimean-Turkish forces suffered a defeat.
+After Battle of Beshtamak, Ossetians and Kabardians, together with Russian troops, in a battle near Mozdok against the Crimean-Turkish army, Near Mozdok, which suffered a defeat.
 Later that year, in the village of Küçük Kaynarca, a peace treaty was signed between the Ottoman Turkey and the Russia.
 According to the Treaty of Küçük Kaynarca, Ossetia became part of Russia.

 Baksan and Gundelen battle

 The retreating Ottoman–Crimean detachments regrouped and moved into the Baksan Gorge.
 Russian and Kabardian forces pursued them, and on 27 August 1774, an engagement occurred near the confluence of the Baksan River and Gundelen River.
 The battle resulted in the further withdrawal of Devlet-Giray’s forces toward the Black Sea coast.

 Aftermath

 During the campaign, Kabardians allied with Russian forces to resist the invading troops of Devlet IV Giray.
 Their joint victory at Beshtamak, Baksan Gorge and Gundelen area crushed the Ottoman-Crimean army.
 Shortly afterward, the Russo-Turkish War (1768–1774) ended with the Treaty of Küçük Kaynarca, by which the Ottoman Empire recognized Crimean independence under Russian influence and renounced its claims to Kabardia.